martinescardo/HoTTEST-Summer-School/Agda/Cubical/Solutions8.lagda.md

 ### Exercise 5 (★★)

-Prove the following lemma charictarising equality in subtypes:
+Prove the following lemma characterizing equality in subtypes:

 ```agda
 Σ≡Prop : {A : Type ℓ} {B : A → Type ℓ'} {u v : Σ A B} (h : (x : A) → isProp (B x))